 The possibility of reducing skin aging is one of many reasons to follow a diet that is low in sugars, It's also a reason to avoid over-cooking foods.
 However, dermatologists say that the most important thing that we can do to reduce skin aging is to wear sunscreen regularly.

 Fruits have important health benefits and should definitely be part of the diet, despite containing a fairly high level of fructose.
 Whole fruits are higher in fiber than fruit juices, especially if they're eaten with their peel.
 They are also a less concentrated source of sugar.

 There are many discoveries being made about phytonutrients in different plants and their possible or probable health benefits.
 Many vegetables and fruits are being touted as "super foods".
 For someone seriously concerned about following a healthy anti-aging diet, choosing the right foods can sometimes become overwhelming.

-Instead of thinking "I must eat this food" whenever we read about a new discovery, it might be a better idea to simply eat a wide variety of whole and unprocessed foods, concentrating on the foods that come from plants and eating new foods whenever possible.
+Instead of thinking "I must eat this food" whenever we read about a new discovery, it might be a better idea to simply eat a wide variety of whole and unprocessed foods, concentrating on those that come from plants and eating new types whenever possible.
 A nutritious diet doesn't have to be expensive, as the video above shows.

-It's fun to try new vegetables, fruits, legumes, grains, nuts, seeds, herbs or spices.
+It's fun to try new vegetables, fruits, legumes, grains, nuts, seeds, herbs, or spices.
 It's also fun to grow edible plants at home.
 A garden isn't necessary for some plants, which can grow well on a balcony or even indoors.
-Herbs grown on a windowsill and freshly picked add a delicious flavor to foods and are the most nutritious form of the plant.
+Herbs grown on a windowsill and freshly picked add a delicious flavor to foods.
+Fresh herbs and vegetables are the most nutritious kind.
 The wider the variety of plants that are eaten, the more interesting the taste combinations that can be produced.
-An anti-aging diet can be very tasty as well as healthy!
+An anti-aging diet can be very tasty as well as healthy.

 © 2012 Linda Crampton